zjunlp/DeepKE/example/llm/InstructKGC/README.md

   --language zh \      # Specifies the language for the conversion script and template, options are ['zh', 'en'] --task NER \         # Specifies the task type: one of ['RE', 'NER', 'EE', 'EET', 'EEA'] --sample -1 \        # If -1, randomly samples one of 20 instruction and 4 output formats; if a specific number, uses the corresponding instruction format, range is -1<=sample<20
-  --neg_ratio 1 \      # Sets the negative sampling ratio for all samples
+  --neg_ratio 1 \      # Set the negative sampling ratio for all samples; 1 indicates negative sampling for all samples.
-  --neg_schema 1 \     # Sets the negative sampling ratio from the schema
+  --neg_schema 1 \     # Set the negative sampling ratio from the schema; 1 indicates embedding the entire schema into the command.
   --random_sort        # Determines whether to randomly sort the list of schemas in the instruction
 ```

+**Negative Sampling**: If dataset A contains labels [a, b, c, d, e, f], for a given sample s, it might only have labels a and b.
+We randomly add relationships from the candidate relationship list that were originally not present in s, such as c and d, but in the output, labels c and d are either not output or are output as `NAN`.

 `schema_path` is used to specify a schema file (in JSON format) containing three lines of JSON strings.
 Each line is organized in a fixed format and provides information for named entity recognition (NER) tasks.
 Taking NER tasks as an example, the meaning of each line is explained as follows: